 World War I left unresolved the question of who would dominate Europe.
 The tremendous dislocations caused by the war laid the groundwork for the collapse of democratic institutions there and set the stage for a second German attempt at conquest.
 A worldwide depression that began in 1929 destroyed the fragile democratic regime in Germany.
 In 1933 Adolf Hitler led to power the National Socialist German Workers’ (Nazi) Party, a mass movement that was virulently nationalistic, antidemocratic, and anti-Semitic.
 He ended parliamentary government, assumed dictatorial powers, and proclaimed the Third Reich.
 The Nazi government increased the strength of the German armed forces.
 It sought to overturn the Versailles Treaty, recover German territory lost at the peace settlement, and return to the so-called Fatherland German-speaking minorities within the borders of surrounding countries.

 Yet innovative thinking and preparation for the future took place in the interwar Army.
 Experiments with armored vehicles and motorization, air-ground cooperation, and the aerial transport of troops came to nothing for lack of resources and consistent high-level support.
 The Army did, however, develop an interest in amphibious warfare and in related techniques that the U.S. Marine Corps were then pioneering.
 By the outbreak of war, the Signal Corps was a leader in improving radio communications, and American artillery practiced the most sophisticated fire direction and control techniques in the world.
 In addition, war plans for various contingencies had been drawn up, as had industrial and manpower mobilization plans.
 During the early 1930s, Colonel George C. Marshall, assistant commandant of the Infantry School at Fort Benning, Georgia, had earmarked several young officers for leadership positions.
-Despite such preparations, the Army was unready for the war that broke out in Europe on September 1, 1939.
+Despite such preparations, the Army was unready for the war in Europe on September 1, 1939.